katyjustiss/AddressBook/README.md

 # AddressBook

-This is an address book built with AngularJS and Firebase.
-I wanted to become more familiar with AngularJS and Firebase.
+During this project, I wanted to become more familiar with AngularJS and Firebase especially the incorporation of angular routes and login authorizations.

 ## Installation